NRC's Research Integrity Policy

 5.4 Portfolio level

-Whenever possible, suspicions of misconduct should first be discussed with the relevant manager, the Director or the General Manager (GM) concerned.
+Whenever possible, suspicions of misconduct should first be discussed with the relevant manager, the Director or the Director General (DG) concerned.
 Recognizing that suspicion of misconduct places the person that is the object of the concerns and the person who brings forward the concerns in vulnerable positions, the first administrative response should be characterized by sensitivity, confidentiality, objectivity, and fairness.

-The portfolio (Director or GM ) does not conduct an investigation but prepares, without delay, written recommendations for the VP responsible for the division concerned based upon available information.
+The research centre (Director or DG ) does not conduct an investigation but prepares, without delay, written recommendations for the VP responsible for the division concerned based upon available information.
 The recommendations should specify:

 - whether the suspicions appear to be verifiable or unverifiable in an independent manner;